SmajloSlovakian/Crowdium/README.md

 just search up your language, pick it and pin the web

 # How to download and use translations
 Click on a green "code" button and click on "download zip".
-Open downloaded zip file, extract it, open Minecraft, settings, resourcepacks and drag and drop the file you extracted to the Minecraft window.
+Open downloaded zip file, open the folder inside, extract folder inside this folder, open Minecraft, settings, resourcepacks and drag and drop the file you extracted to the Minecraft window.

 # But it doesn't work! (or i can't make minecraft a window)
 Inside Minecraft, you can click on a button "Resourcepack folder" and put the extracted file into the window which has just opened.